| M A Y 1

 implantation and subsequent growth into a normal baby within

+the coming year.
 The question naturally arises,

 why should any woman willingly submit to the laparoscopy operation